krakenjs/kraken-example-with-specialization/README.md

 # specialization-example

-An example kraken 1.0 app demonstrating template specialziation.
+An example kraken 1.0 app demonstrating template specialization.

 To see it working: